 Enterprise applications are meant to run with ease, efficiency, and power.
 We’re so used to functioning with complication and restriction that we don’t think to ask — or even wonder — whether industry-leading solutions and expert strategic control might easily raise our enterprise-app game.
 We look at options like cloud platforms, Infrastructure-as-a-Service, or enterprise solutions like Oracle E-Business Suite (EBS).

-Yet, when I imagine all the issues than can come up during a database or EBS migration, the considerations, both hidden and out in the open, are staggering.
+Yet, when I imagine all the issues than can come up during a applications expertise, the considerations, both hidden and out in the open, are staggering.
 If you’re updating a mobile app for a network of users, a procurement solution for a single department, or an asset management process for an entire enterprise, expertise becomes a critical need.

-Oracle designed EBS precisely to run enterprise business applications in a manner that permits you to manage your business like a concept car.
+Oracle designed Oracle E-Business Suite (EBS) precisely to run enterprise business applications in a manner that permits you to manage your business like a concept car.
 EBS allows for full critical app functionality — CRM, ERP, HCM, and SCM — together in a unified suite.

 But you’d never put such a futuristic car on a restricted roadway riddled with potholes and congestion.
 Why place your enterprise apps — mission-critical software and data — on inferior, siloed sets of disparate on-premise infrastructure, or, equally unfair, on a risk-ridden, badly networked, third-party cloud?

-In many cases, Oracle Cloud Infrastructure (OCI) and Microsoft Azure are like the autobahn to the EBS machine.
+In many cases, Oracle Cloud Infrastructure (OCI) and Microsoft Azure are like the autobahn to the Oracle E-Business Suite (EBS) machine.
 They both deliver the optimized roadway EBS needs and can scale to allow you to conduct business at an enterprise level, at lower costs.
-Migrating your applications to OCI, Azure, or any other platform requires a great deal of expertise.
+Application migration to OCI, Azure, or any other platform requires a great deal of expertise.

 Our webinar, “Shore Up Your Enterprise Apps Strategy,” is about the critical knowledge that goes into a cloud migration project.
 In this webinar, Biju Thomas, Senior Director of Data Intensity’s Global Oracle Practice, tells you about the different kinds of solutions for upgrading your critical ERP application on-premise or taking it to a multi-cloud platform.